Everything You Need to Know

 The more the merrier!
 Group fittings can be a fun way to organize fittings for a class.
 We understand that scheduling can be more difficult with groups so we are happy to offer flexibility in appointment times, even outside of regular store hours.
 If you are a teacher or studio owner and would like to book a group fitting, please contact us!
 For group fittings it is best to plan at least two weeks in advance.

-Please Call to Book an Appointment
+Please Call to Book

 Pointe Shoe FAQ